NAME

 DESCRIPTION

 iioorreegg displays the I/O Kit registry.
-It shows the heirarchical registry
+It shows the heirarchical registrystructure as an inverted tree.
+The provider-client relationships among

-those objects is shown as follows:
+those objects is shown as follows:+-o provider

-+-o client
+|+-o client

 By default, object properties are not shown.
 The use of the -cc, -kk, -ll,